Have you had a HIPAA Breach? Here's how you report it.

 You may use this link to submit the notice to the Secretary of HHS: https://ocrportal.hhs.gov/ocr/breach/wizard_breach.jsf?faces-redirect=true

 Once HHS receives your breach notification, your information along with some information of the breach will be published on the HHS Breach Portal, also known as the "Wall of Shame".
-The Office of Civil Rights (OCR) will then open an investigation.
+The Office for Civil Rights (OCR) will then open an investigation.

 Step 2- Providing additional information after a breach has been reported